+We conclude pointing out that the notion of (weakly) non-collapsed space makes sense only when coupled with the dimension which is being considered, so that it can very well be that a sequence of 2-dimensional non-collapsed spaces converges, with collapsing, to a 1-dimensional non-collapsed space.
+This is precisely what happens in the example we discussed here. }\fr\end{remark}

-and since $f_R(+\infty)=+\infty$, this forces $\vartheta_N[\X,\sfd,\mm]$ to be finite $\mm$-a.e.. \end{proof} In the proof of this last theorem we used the following known simple variant of the classical Fatou lemma: \begin{lemma}[A variant of Fatou's lemma] Let $(\Y,\sfd_\Y)$ be a complete and separable metric space, $\{\mu_n\}_{n\in\N\cup\{\infty\}}$ be Radon measures finite on bounded sets such that
+In the proof of Theorem \ref{thm:stabweak} we used the following known simple variant of the classical Fatou lemma: \begin{lemma}[A variant of Fatou's lemma] Let $(\Y,\sfd_\Y)$ be a complete and separable metric space, $\{\mu_n\}_{n\in\N\cup\{\infty\}}$ be Radon measures finite on bounded sets such that

 for every $\varphi\in C_b(\Y)$ with bounded support.
 Also, let $f_n:\Y\to\R\cup\{+\infty\}$, $n\in\N\cup\{\infty\}$ be such that

 and $f_n\geq g$ for every $n\in\N\cup\{\infty\}$ for some $g\in C_b(\Y)$ with bounded support.